 Your vet will advise you on the best dietary plan for your senior dog.
-You may need to add more fiber to the dog’s diet to help his digestion or perhaps decrease his intake of carbohydrates to keep your pet at a healthy weight.
-Also, adding fish oils and glucosamine supplements can help to alleviate joint pain in arthritic dogs.
+You may need to add more fiber to the dog’s diet by selecting a high fiber dog food in order to help his digestion.
+You may also need to decrease his intake of carbohydrates to keep your pet at a healthy weight.
+Also, adding fish oils and glucosamine rich foods can help to alleviate joint pain in arthritic dogs.

 Just like older adults, senior dogs can develop pain and difficulty in enjoying the exercise they used to enjoy.
 Your dog will still enjoy short walks, but you must keep an eye on his gait and breathing to make sure no problems are developing.

 Again, just like an older adult, your dog’s brain needs to be kept active too.
 Try using interactive games such as food puzzles to entertain your dog and keep him sharp.

 Ordinarily, you should take your dog to the vet for a health check every year.
 That visit usually coincides with the date on which your dog’s vaccinations fall due.
 Aging dogs should have more frequent routine veterinary visits.
 But why?